Threading in C#

 Memory barriers and locking

 As we said earlier, Monitor.Enter and Monitor.Exit both generate full fences.
-So, if we ignore a lock’s mutual exclusion guarantee, we could say that this:
+So if we ignore a lock’s mutual exclusion guarantee, we could say that this:

 lock (someField) { … }

-is equivalent to:
+is equivalent to this:

 Thread.MemoryBarrier(); { … } Thread.MemoryBarrier();

-Atomicity and Interlocked
+Interlocked

 Use of memory barriers is not always enough when reading or writing fields in lock-free code.
-Operations on 64-bit fields, increments and decrements require the heavier approach of using the Interlocked helper class.
+Operations on 64-bit fields, increments, and decrements require the heavier approach of using the Interlocked helper class.
 Interlocked also provides the Exchange and CompareExchange methods, the latter enabling lock-free read-modify-write operations, with a little additional coding.

 A statement is intrinsically atomic if it executes as a single indivisible instruction on the underlying processor.
 Strict atomicity precludes any possibility of preemption.
 A simple read or write on a field of 32 bits or less is always atomic.
 Operations on 64-bit fields are guaranteed to be atomic only in a 64-bit runtime environment, and statements that combine more than one read/write operation are never atomic: